Division of Student Life Mission

 Individual integrity and mutual respect are a foundation of the Mills College learning community.
 Students are expected to participate responsibly and actively in making Mills the best learning environment it can be and to recognize that the honor and well-being of the entire community are affected by their actions.
 Mills College expects that every Mills student will behave with respect and integrity at all times, comply with state and federal laws, adhere to Mills College policies as published in the Mills College Undergraduate and Graduate Catalogs, the Student Handbook, and other College documents, and respect the rights and property of all.

 Mills College community members share responsibility for maintaining an environment in which the rights of each individual are respected.
 The personal and academic integrity of every person strengthens and improves the quality of life for the entire community.
 This is vital in striving toward a welcoming and supportive climate in which all people are respected and free to express differing ideas and opinions.
-At Mills we are committed to care, respect, and empathy toward all others in our community.
+At Mills we are committed to care and respect toward all others in our community.

 Code of Conduct